paulfilkin/Powershell_scripts/split_TMX/README.md

 I did base this on a TMX downloaded from the [DGT-Translation Memory website](https://joint-research-centre.ec.europa.eu/language-technology-resources/dgt-translation-memory_en) so there is no guarantee it will work for every variety of TMX you'll ever come across.
 You'll find the sample in the repository if you want to test it.

+Also note there are two versions of the script using different methods and outputs.

 ## Features

 - **File Selection**: Prompts the user to select the TMX file to be split.